fizzbee-io/website/content/design/examples/two_phase_commit_actors.md

 ### Exploring the model
 We now have a working description of what we want to design.
 Let us explore the design in the UI.

+Run the following code in the playgroud.
+"Run in playground" will open the snippet in the playground.
+Then, click "Enable whiteboard" checkbox and click Run.
+{{< figure src="https://storage.googleapis.com/fizzbee-public/website/tutorials/img/EnableWhiteboardAndRun.png" alt="Enable whiteboard and Run" caption="The screenshot of the playground highlighting the Enable whiteboard and Run steps" >}}

 {{% fizzbee %}}